Associated Alcohols & Breweries (AABL) Q1 FY26: How This Stock Uncorked 34% Profit Growth Amidst Market Turmoil

 Financial Fortitude: A Debt-Light Approach with a Watch Point

 AABL continues to maintain an enviable financial position.
 With a Net Debt/Equity ratio of just 0.04x as of FY25 and an Interest Coverage Ratio of 22.5x, the company boasts one of the healthiest balance sheets in its peer group.
 This low gearing provides ample flexibility for future growth and safeguards against economic downturns.
+The debt for the Ethanol plant is on a comfortable repayment schedule.

 Riding the Indian Consumer Wave: Industry Tailwinds